Creating and Running React Projects with ServBay

 orsrc/App.tsx

-FileUsing your preferred code editor, open the
+fileUse your preferred code editor to open

 src/App.jsx

-Locate the section of code that renders the main content, and modify it to display "Hello ServBay!":
+Locate the main rendering section and change it to display "Hello ServBay!":

 javascript// ... other imports ... import './App.css'; function App() { // ... other code ... return ( <> {/* ... other elements ... */} <h1>Hello ServBay!</h1> {/* ... other elements ... */} </> ); } export default App;